ROTH Capital Initiated Moleculin Biotech Inc. [MBRX]. What else is Wall St. saying?

-Moleculin Biotech Inc. [NASDAQ: MBRX] loss -1.75% or -0.02 points to close at $1.12 with a heavy trading volume of 2605436 shares.
-It opened the trading session at $1.12, the shares rose to $1.13 and dropped to $1.08, the range by which the price of stock traded the whole day.
-The daily chart for MBRX points out that the company has recorded 0.90% gains over the past six months.
-However, it is still -250.0% lower than its most recent low trading price.
+Moleculin Biotech Inc. [NASDAQ: MBRX] closed the trading session at $1.07 on 05/01/20.
+The day’s price range saw the stock hit a low of $1.03, while the highest price level was $1.09.
+The stocks have a year to date performance of 16.93 percent and weekly performance of -6.14 percent.
+The stock has been moved at -3.60 percent over the last six months.
+The stock has performed 85.93 percent around the most recent 30 days and changed 23.00 percent over the most recent 3-months.

-If we look at the average trading volume of 6.13M shares, MBRX reached to a volume of 2605436 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.19M shares, MBRX reached to a volume of 1754018 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Moleculin Biotech Inc. [MBRX]:
+Here’s what leading stock market gurus have to say about Moleculin Biotech Inc. [MBRX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MBRX shares is $3.33 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MBRX stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.